 Generally, any upper division courses (300 level or higher) in Linguistics or Romance Linguistics which you have not already used to satisfy the core course or language requirements may be applied to the elective requirement, with the exception that introductory linguistics courses may not be used to fulfill the elective requirement.
 Additionally, LING 220 and 270 may count towards the elective requirement.
-You are required to take one of LING 432, 442, or 481 for the core course requirement.
-You may use the others toward the Linguistics Elective requirement.

 Many departments on campus offer classes that are related to linguistics.
 These may be counted toward the Linguistics Elective requirement.
 See the list of approved elective courses in other departments.